NelutuMan/Hotel-management-in-java-using-java-servlet/README.md

 # Hotel management in java using java servlet

-The project consists in displaying the customers that are accommodated in the hotel rooms along with the room attendant (from staff) assigned in that room.<br/>
+The project consists in displaying the customers that are accommodated in the hotel rooms along with the room attendant (from staff) assigned.<br/>
 - Tables used:
   1. customers
   2. login